-Next we evaluate how well the 2007 income data can be updated to match actual data up to 2011 using update factors.
-As the period of 2007-2011 was characterised by a boom in 2008 and then a recession starting in 2009, using constant socio-economic structure for the whole period creates considerable prediction errors.
-Therefore, as an option it is possible to simulate higher unemployment in EUROMOD.
+Next we evaluate how well updated 2007 income data match actual data up to 2012 (see Table 45).
+As the period of 2007-2012 was characterised by a boom in 2008, then a recession starting in 2009 and recovery since 2011, using constant socio-economic structure for the whole period creates considerable prediction errors.
+Therefore, as an option, it is possible to adjust unemployment and employment in EUROMOD.

-First, we compare aggregate wage bill from national accounts and registry data in 2008-2010.
-In our baseline scenario where only uprating is applied without modelling any changes in employment or unemployment, the total wage bill is oversimulated by 15% in 2010.
-If also the increase in unemployment is modelled the aggregate predicted wage bill is much more precise both in 2009 and 2010.
+First, we compare aggregate wage bill from national accounts and registry data in 2008-2011.
+In our baseline scenario where only uprating is applied without modelling any changes in employment or unemployment, the total wage bill is oversimulated by 13-14% in 2011.
+If also the increase in unemployment is modelled the aggregate predicted wage bill is much more precise in 2009-2011 (about 6% oversimulation in 2011).